rpsft/etlbox/README.md

 Source or Destination|Support for|Limitations|
 ---------------------|-----------|------------
-Databases|Sql Server, Postgres, SQLite, MySql, Oracle|Full support Flat files|Csv, Json, Xml|Full support
+Databases|Sql Server, Postgres, SQLite, MySql, MariaDb, Oracle|Full support Flat files|Csv, Json, Xml, Text|Full support
-Any web api|Json, Xml, Csv|Full support
-Office|Microsoft Access, Excel|Full support for Access, Excel only as source Cube|Sql Server Analysis Service|Only XMLA statements Memory|.NET IEnumerable & Collections|Full support
+Any web api|Json, Xml, Csv, Text|Full support Office|Microsoft Access, Excel|Full support for Access, Excel only as source Cube|Sql Server Analysis Service|Only XMLA statements Memory|.NET IEnumerable & Collections|Full support
 Cloud Services|Tested with Azure|Full support
 Any other|integration with custom written code|No limitations

-You can choose between different sources and destination components. `DbSource` and `DbDestination` will connect to the most used databases (e.g. Sql Server, Postgres, MySql, SQLite). `CsvSource`, `CsvDestination` give you support for flat files. `ExcelSource` allows you to read data from an excel sheet. `JsonSource`, `JsonDestination`, `XmlSource` and `XmlDestination` let you read and write json from files or web service request. `MemorySource`, `MemoryDestinatiation` as well as `CustomSource` and `CustomDestination` will give you a lot flexibility to read or write  data directly from memory or to create your own custom made source or destination component.
+You can choose between different sources and destination components. `DbSource` and `DbDestination` will connect to the most used databases (e.g. Sql Server, Postgres, MySql, SQLite). `CsvSource`, `CsvDestination` give you support for flat files. `ExcelSource` allows you to read data from an excel sheet. `JsonSource`, `JsonDestination`, `XmlSource` and `XmlDestination` let you read and write json or xml from files or web service request. `TextSource` and `TextDestination` allow access to regular text files with line breaks.  `MemorySource`, `MemoryDestinatiation` as well as `CustomSource` and `CustomDestination` will give you a lot flexibility to read or write  data directly from memory or to create your own custom made source or destination component.

 ### Transformations